-Posology

-The recommended dose of this medicinal product is one tablet per day.

-The maximum recommended dose is one tablet 80 mg telmisartan/10 mg amlodipine per day.
+Posology The recommended dose of this medicinal product is one tablet per day.
+The maximum recommended dose is one tablet 40 mg telmisartan/5 mg amlodipine per day.
 This medicinal product is indicated for long term treatment.

-Administration of amlodipine with grapefruit or grapefruit juice is not recommended as bioavailability may be increased in some patients resulting in increased blood pressure lowering effects (see section 4.5).
+Administration of amlodipine with grapefruit or grapefruit juice is not recommended as bioavailability may be increased in some patients resulting in increased blood pressure lowering effects.

-Add on therapy

-Twynsta 40 mg/5 mg may be administered in patients whose blood pressure is not adequately controlled with amlodipine 5 mg alone.
+Add on therapy VALVIX 40 mg/5 mg may be administered in patients whose blood pressure is not adequately controlled with amlodipine 5 mg alone.

 Individual dose titration with the components (i.e. amlodipine and telmisartan) is recommended before changing to the fixed dose combination.
-When clinically appropriate, direct change from monotherapy to the fixed combination may be considered.

-Patients treated with 10 mg amlodipine who experience any dose limiting adverse reactions such as oedema, may be switched to Twynsta 40 mg/5 mg once daily, reducing the dose of amlodipine without reducing the overall expected antihypertensive response.
+When clinically appropriate, direct change from monotherapy to the fixed combination may be considered Patients treated with 5 mg amlodipine who experience any dose limiting adverse reactions such as oedema, may be switched to VALVIX 40 mg/5 mg once daily, reducing the dose of amlodipine without reducing the overall expected antihypertensive response.

-Replacement therapy

-Patients receiving telmisartan and amlodipine from separate tablets can instead receive tablets of Twynsta containing the same component doses in one tablet once daily.
+Replacement therapy Patients receiving telmisartan and amlodipine from separate tablets can instead receive tablets of VALVIX containing the same component doses in one tablet once daily.